hetal81/Extension-get-started/create-extension.md

 1. Create a new extension
 2. Use an existing extension

-If you want to kickstart your extension from an existing one, choose second option.
-This will automatically skip steps 3 and 4, saving you some time.
+If you want to start your extension from an existing one, select the second option.
+This will automatically bypass steps 3 and 4, saving you some time.
 :::

 3. Enter **Extension** Name